-The Fender Level Set Buffer (link to check the price on Amazon) is one example of a dedicated buffer pedal.
+The Fender Level Set Buffer is one example of a dedicated buffer pedal.

 Using buffered bypass pedals along with true bypass pedals will have a similar effect in maintaining signal integrity but will likely colour the tone of the guitar signal more than a dedication “clean” buffer pedal would.